Bilek-Petr/product_list/README.md

-## REACT PRODUCT LIST APP - in progress.
+## REACT PRODUCT LIST  - in progress.